duffqiu/mesos-master/README.md

 ### run the mesos master

 - makse sure you have run the zookeeper. if not, you can use duffqiu/zookeeper image
-- `# docker run -d --name=mesos-master --net=host --privileged -v /root/mesos_master/etc/mesos/zk:/etc/mesos/zk duffqiu/mesos-master  --ip=<mesos_ip> --quorum=1 --work_dir=/var/lib/mesos/master`
+- `# docker run -d --name=mesos-masterduffqiu/mesos-master --zk=zk://<zk_ip>:<zk_port>/mesos --quorum=1 --work_dir=/var/lib/mesos/master --hostname=<mesos master name>`
-- note: you need to use --net=host --privileged, and you don't to expose the port because you have used --net=host
-- note: if you don't want to mount the volume, you can use the zk parameter at the end of this command `--zk=zk://<zk_ip>:<zk_port>/mesos` to specify the zookeeper's url
+- all parameters refer to offical mesos master configuration
 - one tricky thing, when I use wrong parameter with "-zk", there is no error retrun
-- don't start the slave, and use the zookeeper client to check there is a znode "mesos" update the /
+- don't start the slave, and use the zookeeper client to check there is a znode "mesos" under the / path in zookeeper
+- don't use the `--ip` parameter because it is set by the script auto